-Women in Development (WiD), New York was founded in the early 1980s as an informal networking group for women in the professional fundraising field.
-At the time, men far outnumbered women in the development profession.
-In addition, the majority of female fundraisers were employed in the cultural and social service sectors.
+Celebrating its 40th anniversary year in 2019-2020, Women In Development (WID), New York was founded as an informal networking group for women in the professional fundraising field.
+At the time, men far outnumbered women in the development profession and the majority of female fundraisers were employed in the cultural and social service sectors.

-By 1985, the gender balance in fundraising had started to shift.
+By 1985, the gender balance in fundraising began to shift.
 According to the Association of Fundraising Professionals (AFP), formerly the NSFRE, 49% of all fundraisers in 1985 were women.

 An AFP survey conducted in 2000 about the state of fundraising in 1999 reports that 61% of all development professionals were women.

 Today, women in development far outnumber men in the profession.
 However, salary inequity persists.
 Through professional development and networking opportunities, WID provides a forum for women in the field to learn and make new connections.